Blended Learning - study your way

 The courses being designed will take advantage of current and emerging innovative technologies while appealing to a wider range of potential students who, for example, have to balance commitments such as having a young family or a caring role, have challenges in relation to travel or the remoteness of where they live, as well as those who have a particular interest in technology and using their digital skills to study.

-Working with seven universities and an advisory group with members from partner-organisations, Health Education England will test the concept in our first ever Blended Learning Nursing Degree programme – which will start in early 2021.
+Working with seven universities and an advisory group with members from partner-organisations, Health Education England will test the concept in our first ever Blended Learning Nursing Degree programme – which started in early 2021.

 Blended Learning Nursing Degree

 The Blended Learning Nursing Degree provides a flexible way to fit study around work and life, using mainly digital technologies, but still including practical, hands-on experience.

 Working with seven universities and advisory partner-organisations, Health Education England has developed the programme which opens up the profession to a much wider group of people who have the skills and aptitude to nurse, but whose current situation doesn’t allow them to study in the traditional way.
 This may be due to caring commitments, physical access or other barriers to study that a blended approach will support.

 This is significantly different offer in nursing education that will support the growth a digitally-expert and professional nurse workforce suited to the demands of care and service now and in the future.

 It will give trainee nurses easy access to new and emerging technologies and will help them and their employing trusts meet the requirement for strong digital capabilities.
 It will also give the NHS access to a twenty-first century workforce that is agile and enthusiastic about change.

 This ambitious programme will:

 - Fully exploit digital technologies to deliver fully interactive and integrated programmes including immersive technologies like Virtual and Augmented Reality